-Setting a clear, effective vacation policy is an important part of your people and culture strategy and should be at the top of any employer’s mind.
+Setting an effective vacation policy is an important part of a company’s people and culture strategy and should be at the top of any employer’s mind.

 Related reading: The Smart Guide to Managing Employee Paid Time Off in Canada

-Employment/Labour standards legislation for each province and territory across Canada require that all team members, part-time and full-time, receive a minimum amount of vacation time and pay.
+Employment and labour standards legislation for each Canadian province and territory require that all team members, from part-time and full-time, receive a minimum amount of vacation time and pay.
 There is also an act that sets out minimum vacation requirements for federally regulated companies and organizations.

-Vacation time and pay are addressed separately.
-Vacation time is earned after every 12 months of consecutive employment (i.e., team members are not entitled to vacation during their first year of work) and must be taken within four to twelve months of when it’s earned.
+Vacation time is earned after every 12 months of consecutive employment and must be taken within four to twelve months of when it’s earned.
 Vacation pay is calculated as a percentage of vacationable earnings (wages and other forms of compensation) from the 12 month period in which a team member earns vacation time.